Emu (beer): Emu Brewery

 Because of the popularity of the Emu bottled beer, Swan decided to expand and modernise the Emu Brewery and to run it as a separate concern rather than amalgamate it with Swan's other lines.
-As a result, and even in relatively modern times, the Emu Brand had a namesake brewery.
+As a result, and even in relatively modern times, the Emu brand had a namesake brewery.

 The last "Emu Brewery" stood at the corner of Spring Street and Mounts Bay Road at the western end of the Perth CBD.
-The art deco building, designed by architects Oldham, Boas and Ednie-Brown in 1937, featured large interesting and attractive stone motives of brewing activities created by WA sculptor Edward F Kohler.
-The building was considered one of the more attractive buildings operated by the Swan Brewery Company and a star example of the Perth Art Deco architectural era.
+The Art Deco building, designed by architects Oldham, Boas and Ednie-Brown in 1937, featured large interesting and attractive stone motives of brewing activities created by Western Australian sculptor Edward F. Kohler.
+The building was considered one of the more attractive buildings operated by the Swan Brewery company and a star example of the Perth Art Deco architectural era.
 Swan were proud enough of the building to feature a picture of it on the label of their bottles and cans of Emu Export Lager.

-Once this last "Emu Brewery" was closed, proposed redevelopment of the site became a controversial issue as it was overlooked by Parliament House.
+Once this last "Emu Brewery" was closed, proposed redevelopment of the site became a controversial issue as it was overlooked by the Government of Western Australia.
 The site remained empty and abandoned for many years and was the target for vandalism and graffiti.
-Despite a heritage listing, the site consequently became run down and the brewery building was demolished in late 1991 / early 1992.
+Despite a heritage listing, the site consequently became run down and the brewery building was demolished from late 1991 to early 1992.